matt-way/stark/site/posts/tech/how-to-buy-drugs-online.md

 ####Tor and Anonymity

 The first thing you need to learn about is being anonymous online.
 What this means is obfuscating your IP address so that it is difficult for any sites you are visiting to know your origin.
-To access online darknet sites, you need to use a tool like Tor.
+To access online [dark web](http://en.wikipedia.org/wiki/Deep_Web) sites, you need to use a tool like Tor.
 [Go to the Tor Project website] and download and install the client.
 To the user, Tor is essentially just a regular web browser, but operates over a worldwide network of computers that help bounce around and encrypt your IP address.
 The cost of this anonymity is speed, so don't fret if sites take quite a while to load, or require a refresh.

 While I believe this is enough anonymity, you can also take the further step of employing a VPN.
 A VPN is essentially a service where you rent a computer anywhere in the world to be your first port of call when using the internet.
 The information is usually encrypted, so it prevents your internet service provider from seeing that you are using things like the Tor network.
 There are many VPNs to choose from, and they all vary in cost and features.
 [HideMyAss](https://www.hidemyass.com/) is one example.